-The brain implant Copeland received in March 2020 is called the “Utah array”.
-There he works with a team from the University of Pittsburgh on experiments in which he moves robotic arms and manages computers with his mind.
+The brain implant Copeland received in March 2020 is called the "Utah array".
+He works with a team from the University of Pittsburgh on experiments in which he moves robotic arms and runs computers with his mind.

 He has since been able to use it to do a lot of things.
 He surfed the net and even drew pictures using digital painting apps.
 One is for sale like NFT.
 This is his first serious Pong challenge, however.